brisa-build/brisa/docs/api-reference/brisa-cli/brisa-build.md

 const htmlWC2 = await renderToString(<WebComponent2 foo="bar" />);
 ```

-In the case of incompatibilties with the jsx-runtime, you can use the `jsx` function:
+In the case of incompatibilities with the jsx-runtime, you can use the `jsx` function:

 ```tsx
 import { renderToString } from 'brisa/server';